 2 REFERENCES

 The standards listed in Annex A contain provisions which, through reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated in Annex A.
+All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent edition of these standards.

 3 MATERIALS

-3.1 Laces shall be manufactured from bulked nylon 6 or nylon 6.6 multifilament yarn.
+3.1 Laces shall be manufactured from bulked nylon 6 or nylon 6,6 multifilament yarn.

 3.2 The tips shall be made from transparent cellulose acetate film.